-Inventory management is the operational backbone for any business with a product to sell.
-If you are just starting out with a small number of products without many variants, Microsoft Excel is a good tool for beginners to manage inventory.
+Inventory management is the operational backbone of any business with a product to sell.
+If you are just starting out with a small number of products without many variants, Microsoft Excel is a good tool for beginners to create an inventory list template.

-However, efficient utilization of Excel for inventory management requires time and setting up your initial template accurately is crucial.
+However, efficient utilization of Excel for online inventory management requires time, and setting up your initial template accurately is crucial.
 In this post, we give you tips on building and using an Excel spreadsheet for basic inventory management.

 Download your Free Inventory Spreadsheet now!